JanKocabek/animeRecomedationSystem/readme.md

 #WARNING!!!
-THIS README is under development, current informations here are mostly correct but they are AI-generated for me to have a simple point from where to start.
+THIS README is under development, current informations here are mostly correct but they are Partially AI-generated.
-The informations here will be made accurate and precise as soon as possible by me.
+The informations here will be made accurate and precise as soon as possible.
 ## Table of Contents
 1. [Anime Recommendation System](#anime-recommendation-system)
 2. [Technology Stack](#technology-stack)